Credit Scores Explained

 - Top tips to improve your credit score

 - Credit scores and Jacaranda Finance

 What is a credit score?

-A credit score, also known as a credit rating, is a score given to you based on your borrowing history.
-When you apply for financial assistance, your credit score is looked at by the lender to determine how responsible you are as a borrower.
+A credit score, also known as a credit rating, is a score given to you based on your borrowing history from credit providers.
+When you apply for a credit product (such as a home loan, car loan or credit card), your credit score can essentially act as a numerical representation of your trustworthiness and reliability as a borrower.

 How is your credit score calculated?

 There are several main credit reporting agencies in Australia, primarily Equifax, Experian, and illion.
 Each of these companies uses a different formula when calculating your credit score, but generally speaking, your credit score will be calculated based on the following factors: